Podcast Marketing

 Social Media Ads

-Paid social media ads are campaigns you’d generally see on platforms like Facebook, Instagram and LinkedIn.
+Paid social media ads are campaigns you’d generally see on platforms like Facebook, Instagram, and LinkedIn.
 This tactic is great for raising awareness and getting the word out there about your brand’s podcast because it can help to increase your exposure, depending on your ad spend.

-Some of the pros of this tactic are that social media ads are more cost effective and beneficial in terms of raising your podcast’s profile.
+Some of the pros of this tactic are that social media ads are more cost-effective and beneficial in terms of raising your podcast’s profile.
 It’s also not an overly saturated market for podcast ads so you’d have a chance to potentially get a leg up on the competition.
-Plus, you’ll have the opportunity to play with more extensive targeting parameters to ensure you’re reaching the right potential listeners.

-However, you won’t see many conversions from social media ads to podcasts listeners.
 This is because apps like Facebook and Instagram are not audio-first platforms, so for people to click through to your podcast, they would have to leave the app they’re currently on.

 Google Ads

-Google Ads are similar to social ads, except they’re on the Google platform and they’re slightly more effective for raising awareness about your podcast.
-With Google Ads, you’ll be able to reach a wider audience and benefit from their specific targeting parameters.
+Google Ads are similar to social ads, except they’re on the Google platform and are slightly more effective for raising awareness about your podcast.

 Podcast Advertising Platforms